LucasG04/fyrss-server/README.md

 ## Features

-- Periodic fetching of RSS feeds
+- Periodic fetching of RSS feeds from database-managed sources
 - Duplicate detection via content hash
 - Storage of all content in an external PostgreSQL database
 - REST API for querying, filtering, and displaying content